Vigour of Film Lines

 5 Melancholic Films Which Can Inspire You Into Creativity (Melancolia II)

-We can see that the hunters are carrying a rabbit, a rather meager catch, which gives us the impression of the stresses they must endure.
+In Breugel’s painting The Hunters in the Snow, can see that the hunters are carrying a rabbit, a rather meager catch, which gives us the impression of the stresses they must endure.
 Since it is winter, this might be the only food they can provide for their families.
-Harris also says: “You can see the footprints they are leaving in the snow.…
+Harris also says: “You can see the…

 • March 22, 2019